KP1709/WorldCityTimezoneSearch/README.md

 - Think of better way to present the time data
 - Add ability to tap map to add marker and display time date information
 - Filter search by country
-    - Would be better to show all cities to search by initially before reducing list
+    - Would be better to show all cities to search by initially before reducing list (In progress)